 Performance

-At the sector level, stock selection in health care had the most positive impact on performance.
-However, the Fund’s overweight exposure to health care and underweight exposure to financials was negative for performance.
+At the sector level, stock selection in health care and communication services had the most positive impact on the Fund’s performance.
+Overweight exposure to health care and underweight exposure to financials had a negative impact.

 Outlook